A big mileage recovery day.

 This was our second double stage day, and our longest distance hiked of the trip, but was relatively, a very easy day.

 We were up and out of the hotel well before dawn, using headlights to navigate out of town.
 Lots of rocks on the trail initially, but wide and easy to follow.
 We ended up on a dirt road as the sky lightened and then just managed to spot the turn off onto a wooded trail.

 After the last week, being on a dirt trail was downright lovely.
 We gently zigzagged uphill through the trees, noting the changing foliage—ferns to grasses to moss.
 At the top of the ridge we admired the view of soft rolling ridges ahead, and the distant sea.
 Then we traversed along the mountainside, occasional peeking out of the trees to get views.
 So easy compared the North half.

 There was a short slog up a rocky path and then we reached a road and a more scrambly path to the first refuge of the day, at a ski hill.
 We were finally high up enough to see the jagged tops of the mountains.
-We were so early they weren’t even serving hot food (dashing Emily’s dreams of a plate of fries).
+We were so early they weren’t even serving hot food (dashing Micah’s dreams of a plate of fries).
 But there were two dogs that needed attention.

 We continued on, the trail much the same.
 Little bits of up and down, but generally pretty flat.
 We had chosen not to do the high route today, and we were vindicated in that decision as we watched big towering thunderclouds building.

 We raced the last couple kilometers to the bergerie, passing pigs digging in the dirt and donkeys wandering about.